 Pickit comes with a set of options that allows configuring how detected objects should be picked by a robot.
-These options, that can be found in the Picking tab of the Pickit web interface.
+These options can be found in the Picking page of the Pickit web interface.

 This article explains how to use all settings to get the most out of your application.
 You will learn how to align object frames for picking, prevent collisions with a bin or other objects and choose the pick order.